 TOWN COUNCIL MEETING LOCATION AND INFORMATION:

-Town Council meetings are scheduled for the fourth Wednesday of each month.
+Town Council meetings are scheduled for the fourth Wednesday of each month unless noted otherwise.

 A proposed agenda will be posted by the Monday before the meeting.

-All meetings are planned to be held at the Danbury Library, 6:30 PM, unless noted otherwise.
+All meetings are planned to be held at the Danbury Library, 6:30 PM, unless noted otherwise on the schedule above.

 COUNCIL MEETING HIGHLIGHTS — Go to “Agenda/Minutes” page for complete record of official minutes for any meeting.

 - Council approved payment to NCDOT in the total amount of $83,068.51 for street paving.
 Funds are provided through a State Capital Improvement Fund Grant awarded to Stokes County.
 The Town of Danbury is the sub-recipient of the grant funding in the amount of $200,000.00.